Notability is a great note-taking app for the iPad. It has some decent PDF-reading capabilities.

 Pricing and supported OS

 Notability is a note-taking app that is available for your iPad/iPhone and Mac.
-It costs $8.99 on iPadOS/iOS with some in-app purchases for handwriting recognition and themes, $4.99 for the Mac Version.
+It costs $8.99 on iPadOS/iOS with in-app purchases in their Notability shop, $1.99 for the Mac Version.
 These are one-time purchases, not subscriptions.
 To date, we haven’t paid for any updates yet.

 The text tool allows you to type in the app (freely on the page or on sticky notes).
 The top of your keyboard gets some extra functions, giving you the ability to: